 A packable school lunch that looks fun to eat will have far more success than those that are lacking in creativity.

 Let’s face it, kids can be picky eaters and often lose interest in certain meals quickly, the main reason why it is essential to have an encyclopedia of healthy school lunch ideas for kids that won’t leave them bored and hungry.

 From including your kids in the meal planning process to ensure you are leaving them with food items they will actually eat and like, to getting creative with the presentation, to steering clear of the same ‘ol meals week after week, there are a plenty of things you can do to make these healthy school lunch ideas for kids as fun as they are healthy.

-Here are ten paleo and gluten-free inspired lunch ideas for your kids that won’t have your kids turning up their nose every time they pull out that Spiderman lunchbox.
+Here are ten paleo and gluten free inspired lunch ideas for your kids that won’t have your kids turning up their nose every time they pull out the lunchbox

 1. Zoodles and Meatballs

 The fun isn’t all in the name of our first kid-friendly, paleo lunch idea.

 Zoodles, or noodles made from zucchini, will have your kids giggling while they shovel down this delicious healthy lunch option.